Egbert-Azure/egbert-azure.Github.io/tournaments.md

 categories: [chess, chesspunks, tournament, uscf, iccf]
 tags: [chess, USCF, ICCF, tournament, Electronic Knights, competitive chess, Chesspunks, strategy, analysis, results]
 ---
 Welcome to my world of competitive chess!
 In this section, you will find updates and results from various chess tournaments I have participated in.
-Currently, you can explore my journey in the **Electronic Knights Semi-Finals** tournament, where I compete against skilled opponents in two exciting sections, **21ENs03** and **21ENs04**.
-I also signed up for the **Electronic Knights 2023 Championship**
+Currently, you can explore my journey in the **Electronic Knights 2021** tournament, where I compete against skilled opponents in two exciting sections, **21ENs03** and **21ENs04** and now reached the finals.
+I also signed up for the **Electronic Knights 2023 Championship** and the **Electronic Knights 2024 Championship**

 In USCF tournaments, you play one game with each opponent for six games, 3 with White and 3 with Black.